plainionist/plainionist.github.io/_posts/2018-01-02-Domain-Driven-Design.md

 RESPONSIBILITY LAYERS reflect the conceptual dependencies in the model.
 They tell a story of the high-level purpose and design.
 Examples are: "Operational", "Capability", "Decision support" and "Policy".
 The KNOWLEDGE LEVEL consists of a distinct set of objects that can be used to describe and constrain the structure and behavior of the basic model - a meta model comparable to reflection mechanisms in technical frameworks.
-The metamodel is provided to the customer for customization of the rules of the actual model.
+The meta model is provided to the customer for customization of the rules of the actual model.
 A PLUGGABLE COMPONENT FRAMEWORK require an ABSTRACT CORE and a concrete framework that allows implementations of the ABSTRACT CORE to be freely substituted.